Monitoring RabbitMQ With Prometheus and Grafana

 Topic

-Topic Exchange works similar to Direct Exchange but you can have more flexible controls over routing to queues.
+Topic Exchange works similarly to Direct Exchange but you can have more flexible controls over routing to queues.
 For example, let’s say Q1 is created to hear all about new members signing in and Q2 wants to receive new members whose gender is female.
 When a new message is created to handle a new male member, it will be sent to Q1 only.
 When it is a new female member, it is sent to both Q1 and Q2.

 Key RabbitMQ monitoring metrics